neolynx/dotnetfringe.github.io/proposals/debianize-your-dotnet-application_reimers+roth.md

 ### André Roth

 André is Senior Software Architect at Roche Diagnostics where he is responsible for the Instrument Control Software Platform and oversees the GNU/Linux development and employee trainings.
-As a Free Software enthusiast, he has ben actively promoting Linux based solutions for years.
+As a Free Software enthusiast, he has been actively promoting Linux based solutions for years.

 ## Links